Import libraries

 Functions are sets of instructions launched when called upon, they can have multiple input values and a return value

-# define a function with no arguments and no return values
+Function with no arguments and no return values

 def print_text():